opencrowbar/crowbar-utils/vagrant-crowbar-2/readme.md

 ### `personal.json` Parameters

   * Box Basic Config
-    * "guest_hostname" is the hostname of the guest AND machine name that will appear in your hypervizor.
+    * "guest_hostname" is the hostname of the guest AND machine name that will appear in your hypervisor.
     * "box_name" and "box_url" are pairs: You'll see multiple of these, for reference.
 Only one should be uncommented at a time, and they indicate which Linux variant you'll be developing on.
 When you change this, change the guest_hostname above to something descriptive and unique to create a new box along side any others.
     * "guest_cpus": Minimum 3 recommended for building Crowbar
     * "guest_ram": Minimum 3 gigs recommended for building Crowbar